 Before last week’s show in San Mateo, California, “Gardens For a Green Earth,” recedes into the dim past, just a few photos, not at all a comprehensive account.
-All photos taken by MB Maher at the preview on Tuesday, 3/20/12.
-“Windows,” Gold Medal Winner (Association of Professional Landscape Designers, American Society of Landscape Architects Award, […]

 has to be the parking lot.

 “It’s estimated that there are three nonresidential parking spaces for every car in the United States.
 That adds up to almost 800 million parking spaces, covering about 4,360 square miles, an area larger than Puerto Rico.
 In some cities, like Orlando and Los Angeles, parking lots are estimated to cover at least one-third of the land area, making them one of the most salient landscape features of the built world.”

 is the one taking place at any given moment in my own backyard.